akdenizcse/pl-evaluation-solidity/template.md

 - what does exactly that Coin example do?.

 The evaluation agreement is written in the simplest way to create a cryptocurrency.
-It is possible to generate cryptocurrencies with Ethereum smart contracts, but for this, the creator can do it (it is possible to implement a different regulation plan).
-Anyone on the network can send and receive money that you can use with the username and password without needing to register somewhere - the only reason you do is an Ethereum key pair.
+It is possible to generate cryptocurrencies with Ethereum smart contracts, but only the creator can do it.
+Anyone on the network can send and receive money without needing to register somewhere - the only thing you need is  an Ethereum key pair.

 ```
 pragma solidity ^0.5.0;

 contract Coin {
-    // The keyword "public" makes those variables
-    // easily readable from outside.

     address public minter;
     mapping (address => uint) public balances;

-    // Events allow light clients to react to
-    // changes efficiently.
     event Sent(address from, address to, uint amount);

-    // This is the constructor whose code is
-    // run only when the contract is created.
     constructor() public {
         minter = msg.sender;
     }